international graduate students

 English Language Proficiency

-- Successful completion of Test of English as a Foreign Language (TOEFL) with a score of 550 (paper-based), 213 (computer-based), or 80 (internet based).
+- Successful completion of Test of English as a Foreign Language (TOEFL) with a score of 550 (paper-based) or 80 (iBT).

 - Or minimum International English Language Testing Service (IELTS) score of 7.0 is acceptable.

 - Satisfactory completion of a bachelor's degree from an accredited U.S. college or university is also acceptable evidence of English language proficiency.